-The job market for IT security professional is ‘hot’, as they call it.
+The job market for IT security professionals is ‘hot’, as they call it.
 Every year this industry requires 100000 fresh IT security professionals to meet the demand.
-As an ethical hacker, you need to utilize your technical and security expertise to combat the malicious black-hat hackers and secure the network of the organization that hired you.
+As an ethical hacker, you need to utilize your technical and security expertise to combat malicious black-hat hackers and secure the network of the organization that hired you.
 Your findings and your suggestions are used to improve and strengthen the network security of the organization.

 While the job market is still hot for those with appropriate credentials and experience, IT security consultancies and penetration testing companies stand hugely benefited from this turmoil scenario.
 If you own an IT security consultancy or a penetration testing company, we are talking about a figure exceeding $120000 as an average annual income for you.

 Don’t stop here!
 Being an ethical hacker, your sources of income are not limited to the job and IT security consultancy.
 Let us introduce another avenue of income, ‘the bug bounty program’.

 Vulnerability rewards program (VRP) aka bug bounty program is a crowdsourcing initiative under which ethical hackers are rewarded to discover and report a software bug.
 These programs are initiated to improve internal code audits and penetration tests which are a part of the organization’s vulnerability management strategy.

 Ethical hackers are required to submit bug reports to get rewarded.
 Such bug reports should have enough information for the organization to trace the vulnerability.
 The reward amount is determined based on the size of the organization, the effectiveness of internal controls and the destructive impact of the bug detected.